-As we will show, whether one grew up in an urban or a rural environment is an important determinant of the likelihood of rural-to-urban hukou conversion.
-People with rural-hukou origins can be subdivided into two groups, those with rural hukou and rural residence in childhood (rural origin), and those with rural hukou and urban residence in childhood (mixed origin).
-People with mixed origins suffer from the same institutional discrimination against rural-hukou holders as those with rural origins do, but they enjoy the advantage of an urban childhood: urban populations generally have higher average education, a more favorable distribution of occupations, higher incomes, and tend to be better off with respect to associated aspects of wellbeing (Treiman, 2012).
+As we will show, whether one grew up in an urban or a rural environment is an important determinant of the likelihood of rural to urban hukou conversion.
+As noted above, people with rural-hukou origins can be subdivided into two groups, those with rural hukou and rural residence in childhood (rural origin), and those with rural hukou and urban residence in childhood (mixed origin).
+People with mixed origins suffer some of the same institutional discrimination against rural-hukou holders as do those with rural origins, but they enjoy the advantage of an urban childhood.
+Urban hukou holders generally have higher average education, a more favorable distribution of occupations, higher incomes, and tend to be better off with respect to associated aspects of wellbeing than do rural hukou holders; Treiman (2012) has shown this to be true also of the mixed population compared to the rural-origin population.

 Exactly why growing up in an urban area should increase the likelihood of hukou conversion is somewhat unclear.
 One possibility is that urban people simply desire an urban hukou more than rural people do, because they are exposed daily to the disadvantages of lacking urban registration.
 Thus, they may seize whatever opportunities develop for qualifying for an urban hukou-for example, shifting to a job that carries urban hukou rights.
-Second, they almost certainly are more knowledgeable about what it takes-e.g., how much property is required to obtain a "blue-stamp" hukou (a type of urban hukou available for those who own substantial local assets).
+Second, they almost certainly are more knowl-edgeable about what it takes-e.g., how much property is required to obtain a "blue-stamp" hukou (a type of urban hukou available for those who own substantial local assets).
 Third, local authorities may look more favorably upon the applications of those who have local hukou, as most members of the mixed population do (see below).
-Unfortunately, our data do not permit testing these claims.
-Still, they lead us to expect rural people from mixed origins to be more likely to achieve rural-to-urban hukou conversion than those from rural origins.
+Finally, because the mixed population generally has local hukou, the schools they attend will, in general, be better than the village schools attended by those from rural origins.
+But, apart from leading to more schooling, which we control in the analysis below, it is difficult to see how superior schooling generates an advantage with respect to the odds of hukou conversion.
+In any event, our data do not permit us to test these conjectures.
+Still, they lead us to expect rural people from mixed origins to be more likely to achieve rural to urban hukou conversion than those from rural origins.

-As mentioned previously, individual and collective hukou conversions from rural to urban differ as to whether change of hukou status is due to individual attributes or because entire villages are incorporated into or become towns or cities.
-Individual hukou conversion is affected by family or individual characteristics such as education (particularly specialized secondary or tertiary education), Communist Party membership, and whether the father is employed in a state work unit (Wu and Treiman, 2004).
-In contrast, collective hukou conversion is determined by whether a village is adjacent to a city and/or takes on an urban character (Chan, 2010).
-Family and individual characteristics should not be causally connected to collective hukou conversions- although they may be correlated with the likelihood of conversion simply because villages adjacent to towns or cities and also villages that become urbanized are likely to have higher educational distributions and more employment in the state sector than do more remote and more rural places.
+As mentioned previously, it is useful to distinguish between individual and collective hukou conversions.
+Individual conversions are affected by family or individual characteristics such as education (particularly tertiary or specialized secondary education), Communist Party membership, and whether the father is employed in a state work unit (Wu and Treiman, 2004).
+In contrast, collective conversions are determined by administrative fiat and depend on whether a village is incorporated into an adjacent town or city or is upgraded to a town (Chan, 2010) or whether urban residents with local registration but with rural hukou are allowed to convert as the result of a policy decision.
+We would not expect family and individual characteristics to be causally connected to the odds of collective hukou conversions-although they may be correlated with the likelihood of conversion simply because villages adjacent to towns or cities and also places that become urbanized are likely to have higher educational distributions and more employment in the state sector than do more remote and more rural places.
 We thus expect family and individual characteristics to matter for individual hukou conversion but not for collective hukou conversion.